 In the glass, this wine is a bright ruby red with purple tinges.
 There are attractive scents of cherry, blueberry and rose.
 Then the palate has precision balance; tannins are soft and silky and harmonise with the refreshing acidity and fruit flavours.
 There’s sour cherry in abundance, with hints of cranberry and orange, all underpinned with black pepper, herb and cinnamon tones.
 All these gradually fade away on a surprisingly long dry finish.
 Such elegance and complexity will have you pouring a second glass with almost indecent haste.

 While designed for young drinking, this wine will happily keep for 3-4 years, so there’s no rush.

 Being a light red wine, Bardolino shows real versatility with food, and a slight chill when serving is welcome in summer.
 It’s also a red wine ideal for fish.
 Alternatively, light pasta and risotto dishes are an obvious match, especially those including mushrooms.
 Further abroad, try middle-eastern dishes and Chinese-style spare ribs.
 Salumi and young cheeses mean this wine is also ideal for antipasti or a picnic.

 This red wine excels in summer.
 However, there’s plenty of enjoyment here in all seasons.
-For example, during autumn or at Christmas, try it with a plate of roasted chestnuts.
+For example, try it with a plate of roasted chestnuts during autumn or at Christmas.
 It’s all you need for a feast.

-In the UK, this wine is stocked by The Wine Society, £11.95.
+In the UK, this wine is stocked by The Wine Society for £11.95.

 Here is a delightful wine with sustainable credentials, carefully made and with a strong sense of place.
 Terrific value too.
 It would be churlish to ask for more!